By Stephanie Greunke, MS, RD

 - Work with your provider to run a micronutrient test to identify deficiencies and create a plan to replete lost stores.

 - Consider adding a probiotic to support your gut health, and avoid foods that you know don’t work for your body.
-You may also need to address low stomach acid, infections, stress, and a variety of other factors to optimize your gut health.
+You may also need to address low stomach acid, infections, stress, or other factors to optimize your gut health.

 Stephanie Greunke is a registered dietitian with a master’s degree in nutrition who specializes in women’s health.
 She is a certified personal trainer and prenatal and postnatal corrective exercise specialist.
 Stephanie has supported women locally and globally through her web-based private practice, RockYourHormones.com, and continues to do so in her role as Whole Mamas Program Manager.